sharppy/SHARPpy/README.md

 #### Lifting Parcels

-By default, soundings opened up in the GUI show 4 parcels in the lower left inset window:
+By default, soundings opened up in the GUI show these 4 parcels in the lower left inset window:

 1.)
 Surface-based Parcel